Greece is a small country with a population of 10.7 million people, but its international situation is quite complex.

 Nowadays, it is gradually recovering from the severe economic crisis started in 2009.
 Its causes are the result of a combination of the credit crunch that followed the global financial shock of 2007-2008 and of unwise economic policies based on excessive expenditures that resulted in high levels of indebtment.
 To avoid bankruptcy, Greece had to accept several bailout plans demanding it to implement strict austerity measures (reduction of government expenditures, privatizations, downsizing of the public sector); but this resulted in a sensible economic contraction (26% GDP loss in 2013, compared to 2007 levels).

-These harsh policies, while necessary in economic terms, had a tough impact on the population which caused a widespread anti-EU sentiment as well as violent protests and social turmoil.
+These harsh policies, while necessary in economic terms, had a tough impact on the population which caused a widespread anti-EU sentiment as well as violent protests and social turmoil; thus straining the country's relation with the European Union.
 To add further problems, the immigration crisis started in the wake of the war in Syria put further pressure on Greece in both economic and social terms, due to a considerable flow of refugees from the conflict zones.
 Now the situation is slowly improving, but it remains troubling.

 But with no doubt the most troublesome situation is with Turkey.
 Even though they are both members of NATO, their bilateral relations remain tense due to a series of issues.
 Apart from a centuries-long historical rivalry, the most important matters are maritime disputes, the frequent violations of Greece’s airspace and territorial waters by the Turkish military, Athens’ opposition to Ankara joining the EU, and the Cyprus question.
 The island, an independent state having close political and cultural ties with Greece that also hosts an important Turkish minority, is de facto divided in two.
 Following a military operation in 1974, Turkey occupied the northern part and established there a puppet state called Turkish Republic of Northern Cyprus.
 The dispute also has an economic dimension, since controlling Cyprus also allows to advance claims on various hydrocarbon fields in the Eastern Mediterranean.
 The difficult relations with Turkey are largely the reason why Greece maintains a relatively high military budget, being among the few NATO countries spending the required 2% of GDP on defence.
 As such, the Greek Armed Forces remain a quite powerful military force; even though the recent economic crisis has hampered the modernization program.